ckuelker/quick-guide-en-us/DevOps/Network/infiniband.md

 ibdiagnet -ls 10 -lw 4x -vlr > ibdiagnet.out
 ```

-Maybe you have to do this over again.
-In this case (1) reset the error
+You may need to do this again.
+In that case (1) reset the error counters.
-counters.

 ```bash
 ibdiagnet –pc
 ```

-And (2) stress the network with benchmark like Intel **IMB-MPI1** benchmark
+And (2) stress the network with a benchmark like Intel **IMB-MPI1** benchmark
-over `mvapich` MPI or other network heavy load.
-Then (3) read out error
+over `mvapich` MPI or other heavy network load.
+Then (3) read the error
 counters again.
-After finish to run the test on all network nodes, run
+After finishing the test on all network nodes, run `ibdignet`
-`ibdignet` again.
+again.

 ```bash
 ibdiagnet –P all=1